Showing posts with label Lived in New Jersey. Show all posts

 D. 5 Jan 1810 in (probably) Piscataway, New Jersey

 There is strong evidence to suggest that John Ross served in the American Revolution during the 1770s, but because of his common name it can’t be entirely proven.
 Only sketchy details exist about John’s life.
-He was of Scotch-Irish descent, born in about 1732, probably in New Jersey.
-Around 1760, he married Martha Anderson, said to be daughter of William and Martha Anderson, another Scotch-Irish family who lived in colonial New Jersey.
+He was of Scots-Irish descent, born in about 1732, probably in New Jersey.
+Around 1760, he married Martha Anderson, said to be daughter of William and Martha Anderson, another Scots-Irish family who lived in colonial New Jersey.
 The couple had six known children.

 During his life, John was identified as living in the towns of Bound Brook, Middlebrook and Piscataway, and these places were in close proximity of each other.
 This was a center of activity during the American Revolution, with Washington’s army being camped at Middlebrook for part of 1777 and for the winter of 1778-1779.
 On April 13, 1777, a battle took place at Bound Brook, when the British tried to corner the Americans, who were outnumbered 4,000 to 500.
 The colonial force lost the garrison, but was able to retreat.